LagiaX/DS_Seminars/README.md

 from University of Cádiz.

 1) Song of beer.
-    In this program, all the verses of the popular song is screen-printed.
+    In this program, all the verses of the popular song are screen-printed.

 2) Working with Pokemon.
-    In this program, we look for the longest word chain possible, concatenating words which its last character equals to the first of the next word.
+    In this program, we look for the longest word chain possible, concatenating words which their last character equals to the first of the next word.

     -----------------------------------------------------------------------------------------